quanser/ACC-Competition-2025/Software_Guides/physical_qcar2_development_guide.md

 This example will install pytransform3d and pyqtgraph everytime the container is started. **As you develop in the Isaac-ROS Container**, make sure you record any packages installed via `pip3` in the Docker file mentioned above.

 **IMPORTANT:** If you ever download the ACC_Resources.zip file and run the `setup_qcar2.py` file again, this will create a new ACC_Development folder and record a backup of your previous one.
-Make sure to copy any changes made to `Dockerfile.quanser-qcar2` over to the new ACC_Development folder.
+Make sure to copy any changes made to `Dockerfile.student` over to the new ACC_Development folder.